 Updated May 11, 2020

-Like many animals, cows are happiest with ample safe outdoor space to roam and graze on, as well as an indoor shelter to keep them out of the elements when necessary, though what their living space ends up exactly looking like could vary quite a bit depending on your resources and geography!
+Like many animals, While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows." are happiest with ample safe outdoor space to roam and graze on, as well as an indoor shelter to keep them out of the elements when necessary, though what their The indoor or outdoor area where an animal resident lives, eats, and rests. ends up exactly looking like could vary quite a bit depending on your resources and geography!

 If you are bringing new cows into your life, you also need to ensure that you have an appropriate quarantine space to keep you and your existing residents safe!

 How Much Space Do Cow Residents Need?

 When creating living spaces, it is important to ensure that your residents have enough space.
 There are many factors to consider when determining how much space cows need; there is no magic number we have to offer.
 Not all residents are going to do well with the general recommendations offered online, or even those offered by established sanctuaries, so you’ll need to be prepared to expand their living space if that’s what they need.